🔬 Lab

 Example answer: The first parameter is the string to scan, and the second is the format string.
 The format string determines what kind(s) of values sscanf will try to read from the string being scanned, using % escapes like printf.

-What are the remaining parameters of sscanf
+What are the remaining parameters of sscanf, and how are

 they used?